 Incoming freshmen spend their first 2 years on the University’s campus in Mansfield, Pennsylvania, taking courses in general education and nursing.
-The second 2 years are spent at the Mansfield University/Guthrie Educational Center, located in Sayre, Pennsylvania, where students take the majority of their nursing courses and gain extensive clinical experience in a wide range of specialty care units within the hospital.
+The second 2 years are spent at the Mansfield-Guthrie Education Center, located in Sayre, Pennsylvania, where students take the majority of their nursing courses and gain extensive clinical experience in a wide range of specialty care units within the hospital.
 In addition, students learn in community settings such as home health agencies, nursing homes, school districts and outpatient clinics.
-The Sayre site includes Robert Packer Hospital, Patterson Education Building and Student Residence.
+The Sayre site includes Robert Packer Hospital, Guthrie-Mansfield Education Building and Student Residence.

-The nursing program at Mansfield University blends the resources of a public university and a medical center.
+The nursing program at Mansfield University blends the resources of Pennsylvania’s only representative in the Council of Public Liberal Arts Colleges (COPLAC) and a medical center.
 The combination leads to a program that is strong, both academically and clinically.
 It is the only one of its kind in Pennsylvania and New York.

 Atlanta, GA 30326